BladeDancer957/CPFD/README.md

 - *bert-base-cased/*: the directory of configurations and PyTorch pretrained model for bert-base-cased
 - *config/* : the directory of configurations for our CPFD method
 - *datasets/* : the directory of datasets
+- *experiments/* : the directory of training logs from different runs
 - *src/* : the directory of the source code
 - *main_CL.py* : the python file to be executed
 ```